dmbarbour/awelon/AboutABC.md

         % :: (Droppable x) => (x * e) -> e
         ^ :: (Copyable x) => (x * e) -> x * (x * e)

 ABC does not assume all values may be dropped or copied.
-Numbers, text, and unit or void values may be dropped or copied.
-A product or sum may be copied or dropped if all elements have the same respective feature.
+Numbers, text, and unit values may be dropped or copied.
+A product or sum may be copied if both elements are copyable.
+A product or sum may be dropped if both element types may be dropped.
 Literal blocks can initially be dropped or copied, but may be tagged with substructural properties that forbid drop or copy.

 ### Blocks